simonleeADL/sstcam_pixel_analysis/README.md

 The following options are also available:

-* `-p` is the initial guess for extracted photoelectron charge (defaults to 30, which should work fine for now)
+* `-p` is the initial guess for extracted photoelectron charge (default automatically choosen depending on window width)
-* `-w` is the number of samples you want to use for the extraction (defaults to 12)
+* `-w` is the number of samples you want to use for the extraction (defaults to 16)
-* `--solo_pixels` to be used on one-pixel-per-ASIC runs, where pixels with negligible signal should be ignored
-* `--fix_time_skew` to choose extraction peaks on a per-pixel basis
+* `--leave_time_skew` to *not* choose extraction peaks on a per-pixel basis
+* `--leave_baseline` to *not* perform a rudimentary background subtraction based on the average of the first 5 samples (does not do much)
 * `--peak_helper` to plot the SPE distributions across all pixels to get an idea of p.e. size
 * `--overwrite` which ignore previous extracted charge checkpoints in the same output directory
 * `--max_events` to process only a certain number of events per run (good for quickly testing)
-* `--subtract_baseline` to perform a rudimentary background subtraction based on the average of the first 5 samples (does not do much)

 Also available as individual functions are:
 ```